jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 It's public domain, just use it.
 Nothing fancy there, just thought I'd share as I for one found it sufficiently annoying to have to roll my own.

--- General/MiloBird
+-- MiloBird

 ----

-General/MiloBird - is there a way I can privately message you in regards to the use of this code?
+MiloBird - is there a way I can privately message you in regards to the use of this code?

--- General/Sapchiquita
+-- Sapchiquita

 ----